“Best 6 weeks ever” Millie, Spring Course, 2018

 “I can honestly say I was amazed.
 If you have an interest in people, places, art, architecture, history, food or travel, you will find this course fantastic.”
 Ben, Spring Course, 2016.

 This is the Gap Year course which will give you the edge

-- broaden your intellectual horizons – study Western civilization through art, architecture & sculpture
+- broaden your intellectual horizons – study Western civilisation through art, architecture & sculpture

 - study art first hand with brilliant, unstuffy tutors

-- stay in Rome, Naples, Siena, Florence, Verona & Venice
+- stay in Rome, Naples, Siena, Florence, Verona and Venice

 - 4 or 6 week courses